 What is a differential rate?

-Why is this being considered?
+Why was this considered?

 Various known inequities exist between city and county customers:

-- Resource use: A significant portion of water used by county customers is lost to septic systems or retained by the county, rather than being returned to the city as a reclaimed water resource
+- Resource Use: A significant portion of water used by county customers is lost to septic systems or retained by the county, rather than being returned to the city as a reclaimed water resource

 Additionally, the Tucson region loses $40M - $50M in State Shared Revenues every year due to the high unincorporated area population.
 A differential rate structure is one means of encouraging annexation or incorporation.